loibo/ToBeOrNotToBeStable/README.md

 git clone https://github.com/devangelista2/IPPy.git
 ```

+In case of future releases of `IPPy` library will raise errors, a static version of that library that works with this code can be downloaded from Google Drive at: https://drive.google.com/drive/folders/1rRiS-cly4XWRtIIUgwIWprmKFqREqLDZ?usp=sharing.

+**Note:** Python version >=3.10 is required to run the code.

 ## Project Stucture
 Please note that the functions requires a specific folders and files structure to work.
 Since, due to memory constraint, it was not possible to upload the whole project on GitHub, the user is asked to create some folders to follow the required structure.
 A diagram representing it is given in the following.